canac/chron/README.md

 ## HTTP server

-`chron` can optionally start a basic HTTP server that lets you see the status of your commands and perform basic operations.
+`chron` can optionally start a basic HTTP server that lets you see the status of your commands.
 To enable to HTTP server, provide `chron` with the port port through the `--port` flag or the `PORT` environment variable.

 ```sh
 $ chron chronfile.toml --port=8000